- Revamped interior works much better than before

 All LR2 crossover SUVs come standard with the usual airbags (including a driver knee airbag) and stability control, as well as all-wheel drive that's integrated with those safety systems to optimize traction and response to accidents.
 Rear parking sensors are standard as well, and this year, Bluetooth is included on all models--it's a worthwhile inclusion, we think, because of the prevalence of talking and driving.

-This year, the LR2 adopts the Evoque's 2.0-liter, 240-horsepower turbocharged four-cylinder and an eight-speed automatic.
+Last year, the LR2 adopted the Evoque's 2.0-liter, 240-horsepower turbocharged four-cylinder and an eight-speed automatic.
 It's good for a bump to 17 miles per gallon city, 24 miles per gallon highway, according to the EPA, or a combined rating of 20 mpg.
 That puts it closer to the competition, even to the much more powerful BMW X3.